morningred88/AWS/DOP-C01_Devops_Prof/Policies_Standards_Automation/Policies_Standards_notes.md

 * Ensure instance has proper AWS configuration

 * Config help us to audit, track the compliance state of the resources over the time.
 We can build automation to react and remediate on the compliance issues.

+### Dashboard

+* Get all resources included
+* How many rules we have
+* How many resources compliant or noncompliant
+* List of noncompliant rule, you can click to the resources to check the details and remediate the resource.